BandelaShivaKumar/Solidworks-Nut-and-Bolt/README.md

 ## 📝 License

-This project is open-source and free to use under the [MIT License](LICENSE).
+This project is open-source & available for educational and design showcase purposes.
+Please give me credit if reused or referenced.